-From a demand perspective, interviewed civil contractors indicated they struggle to find reliable equipment operators or truck drivers most frequently.
-Employers often encounter a skills mismatch in applicants seeking supervisory or craft management positions-i.e. book knowledge but limited field experience.
+From a demand perspective, interviewed employers indicated they struggle to find reliable equipment operators or truck drivers most frequently.
+Employers often encounter a skills mismatch in applicants seeking supervisory or management positions-i.e. book knowledge but limited field experience.
 Within professional services scopes, field technicians were cited as the most hard-to-fill position given the position requires both scientific and technical aptitudes, in addition to field work and physical labor skills.
-In the previously cited AGC Colorado Workforce survey, members cited carpenters, concrete workers, electricians, laborers, and truck drivers as the most difficult to fill craft positions.
-[13].

-These position opportunities align with regional economic data indicating the top occupation needs within heavy highway industry sectors.
+These positions align with regional economic data indicating the top occupation needs within heavy highway industry sectors.
 The top ten employing occupations in the Denver-Aurora-Broomfield MSA are identified in Table 7.
 The top positions in high demand representing both skilled and unskilled classifications in the heavy highway industry include laborers, equipment operators, first-line supervisors, line installers and repairers.

-Table 7: Highest Employing Heavy Highway Occupations Source EMSI
+Table 7: Highest Employing Heavy Highway Occupations

+Source EMSI

 Occupation growth for these positions ranges from 4 to 12% from 2016 to 2020.
-Focusing LLHP craft training and industry expectations on these ten civil construction occupations would ensure participants attain transferrable skills to support overall construction craft industry workforce needs and bring in-demand experience to area employers on subsequent projects.
+Focusing LLHP craft training and industry expectations on these ten occupations would ensure participants attain transferrable skills to support overall construction craft industry workforce needs and bring in-demand experience to area employers on subsequent projects.